futuredapp/Engineering-Handbook/docs/Teams/iOS/ios_customer_account.md

                 ![Step 4b](Resources/ios_customer_account_4b.png){ width="500" }

         - accept the invitation, you can find credentials in Futured's Bitwarden account (if you don't see it there please contact some senior developer)

+        ??? tip "Fastlane errors troubleshooting"

+            **Multiple App Store Connect teams found, please enter the number of the team you want to use:**

+            If you don't see newly added organization for `ops@futured.app`

+            1. click `ops@futured.app` user in `User and Access` tab
+            2. in `Additional Resources` section, deselect `Access to Certificates, Identifiers & Profiles.` and click `Save` button
+            3. select `Access to Certificates, Identifiers & Profiles.` and click `Save` again

 2. create App Store Connect API key